 She was like agonizing over picking out one toy, one whatever it was.

-And it would be like, then finally one day I brought a friends and said they can do it too.
+And it would be like, then finally, one day I brought her friends and said they can do it too.

-And they're like, Oh, well, if you're if you're gonna give them 15 minutes to buy whatever you want, they're gonna say full of crap and like loading up.
+And they're like, oh, well, if you're going to give them 15 minutes to buy whatever they want, they're going to be full of crap and like loading up.

 They're not looking at anything except just as much as they can touch in 10 minutes.